-Is the Molecule mattress the best mattress you can buy?
+Are the Molecule 1 and 2 the best mattresses you can buy?
 That completely depends on you.
 If you’re a mega Tom Brady or Russell Wilson fan, perhaps.
 If you’re a back, stomach, or combo sleeper, perhaps.
 If you’re a warm sleeper that loves memory foam, perhaps.
 We like these beds for a number of reasons, but they’re not for everyone.
 We think certain side sleepers should look elsewhere, as should college students and extreme budget shoppers.

 In the past, Tom Brady endorsed a different mattress company, which produced the famous “Tom Brady Bed Commercial.”
 While this isn’t regarding the Molecule mattress, here’s a look at the commercial—we find it comical and even parodied it in one of our YouTube videos.

-How did the Slumber Yard get this bed?
+How did the Slumber Yard get these beds?